-Note: The HistoryRetentionPolicy is automatically set on the above objects, once Field Audit Trail is enabled.
+Note: HistoryRetentionPolicy is automatically set on the above objects, once Field Audit Trail is enabled.
 By default, data is archived after 18 months in a production organization, after one month in a sandbox organization, and all archived data is stored for 10 years.
+The default retention policy is not included when retrieving the object's definition through the Metadata API.
+Only custom retention policies are retrieved along with the object definition.